Babyshambles: Return and Patrick Walden's death

 After members of the band reunited on stage during a Doherty solo gig in August 2024, he claimed in a December interview that a reunion was "on the cards".
 Members reunited again during a Doherty solo performance in Watford on 21 March 2025, and two days later, at a Newcastle show, he announced: "Babyshambles, coming to a town near you this year".

 Former lead guitarist Patrick Walden died on 20 June 2025, aged 46.
 The band confirmed his death in a statement shared on social media, which Doherty reposted to Instagram alongside a black-and-white photo of Walden.
 "We feel very fortunate to have known, loved and worked with him," the message read, asking for "respect and privacy during these difficult times".
 It was signed by Peter, Drew, Mike, and Adam.

 On September 1, 2025, Babyshambles announced a 10 date tour of the UK during November and December that year, their first tour in 11 years.
+In May 2026, the band announced that it would play in a series of European festivals.